clowwindy/ShadowVPN/README.md

 #### OpenWRT

-[Download precompiled] for OpenWRT trunk and CPU: ar71xx, brcm63xx, brcm47xx, ramips_24kec.
+[Download precompiled] for OpenWRT Barrier Breaker.

 Or build yourself: cd into [SDK] root, then